signalkraft/myPyllant/README.md

 * Auth is loosely based on https://github.com/TA2k/ioBroker.vaillant
 * Most API endpoints are reverse-engineered from the myVaillant app, using https://github.com/mitmproxy/mitmproxy
-* Tested on a Vaillant aroTHERM plus heatpump with sensoCOMFORT VRC 720 and sensoNET VR 921
 * Setting weekly time tables for heating and domestic hot water is still missing
 * There is a home assistant component based on this library here: https://github.com/signalkraft/mypyllant-component